 Summer Pell Grant

 Pell Grants are available to students during the summer.
-Award amounts are based on the Expected Family Contribution from your 2019-2020 FAFSA and the number of credits student is enrolled in.
+Award amounts are based on the Expected Family Contribution (EFC) from the 2023-2024 FAFSA and the number of credits student is enrolled in.

 Federal Direct Loans

-If you did not accept the maximum amount of Federal Direct Loans in the 2019-2020 academic year and you are enrolled in at least 6 credits for summer, you may be offered Federal Direct Loans for summer.
+If you did not accept the maximum amount of Federal Direct Loans in the 2023-2024 academic year and you are enrolled in at least 6 credits for summer, you may be offered Federal Direct Loans for summer.
 Federal Direct Subsidized and Unsubsidized Loan amounts are based on the remaining loan eligibility you have left over from the academic year.
-If eligible, they will be included in your summer award package.
+If eligible, they will be offered to you for the summer semester.

 Federal Direct PLUS Loan

-If your parents had a PLUS loan during the academic year, and want to borrow a PLUS loan during the summer, a new application is required.
+If your parents had a PLUS loan during the academic year, and would like to borrow a PLUS loan during the summer, a new application is required.
 A new application can be completed online at studentaid.gov.